Leisure

 North

 Ramsey Park Hotel has level access, and a disabled toilet on the ground floor available to anyone visiting the restaurant.
 The view here is of the lake and mountains.
-Parking close by tel: 818123.
+The hotel also has an accessible bedroom and bathroom.
+Disabled parking close by, tel: 818123.

 Northern Swimming Pool Cafe has level access and a disabled toilet and overlooks the harbour and mountains.
 Disabled parking close by, tel: 812852.

-Costa in Ramsey offers a small step from the Parliament Street entry, a disabled toilet and overlooks the paved Courthouse area, where you can enjoy your purchase inside or outside if desired.
+Costa in Ramsey town centre offers a small step from the Parliament Street entry, a disabled toilet and overlooks the paved Courthouse area, where you can enjoy your purchase inside or outside if desired.
+There are views over the harbour on the eastern side.
 However beware of the floor as you enter if there has been any rain, it gets slippy, tel: 819141.

 South

-The Sound Restaurant, Cregneish has level access, a disabled toilet at the side of the building, disabled parking just outside and a spectacular view over the Sound and the Calf of Man, tel: 838123.
+The Sound Restaurant, at the end of the Sound Road, Port Erin IM9 5PZ has level access, a disabled toilet at the side of the building, disabled parking just outside and a spectacular view over the Sound and the Calf of Man, tel: 838123, email info@thesound.im .

 Costa in Castletown has level access and an accessible toilet.
 Great views over the harbour too.

-Bradda Cafe has a level viewing platform outside nearby with picnic tables, one suitable for a wheelchair, The site overlooks Port Erin bay, The cafe has an accessible toilet.
+Bradda Cafe has a level viewing platform outside nearby with picnic tables, one suitable for a wheelchair, The site overlooks Port Erin bay, a fine view.
+The cafe has an accessible toilet.

 East

 Costa in the Sea Terminal Douglas has level access and a disabled toilet available.
-Disabled parking available outside, tel: 679227, serves coffee, tea and cakes.
+Disabled parking available outside, tel: 679227.
+About 100 metres to the bus station.
+Serves coffee, tea, toasties and cakes.

-Noa Bakehouse, Douglas has level access and a spacious disabled/family toilet. tel: 618063.
+Noa Bakehouse, opposite the sea terminal in Douglas has level access and a spacious disabled/family toilet. tel: 618063.
 Great soda bread and croissants.
+Disabled parking in the terminal car park opposite.
+Our reviewers report “jolly good food and coffee”.
+Close to the bus station.

 West

 The House of Manannan offers level access and a disabled toilet for cafe users or exhibition visitors.
+There is an outside eating area as well for sunny days with a view of the harbour.
 Disabled parking is past the building in the parking area, about 60 yards.

 The Boatyard Cafe, Peel has level access and a disabled toilet.
 The cafe overlooks the marina and Peel Hill.
 Parking is available on the quayside outside, but there is no designated disabled parking at present here, tel: 845470